-A review that I wrote on the Artistic Luxury Exhibit at the Legion of Honor, San Francisco, featuring Faberge, Tiffany, Lalique.
+My review on the Artistic Luxury Exhibit at the Legion of Honor, San Francisco featuring Faberge, Tiffany, Lalique.

 Displayed together once again as in 1900, The Legion of Honor presented an exhibition with the work of Peter Carl Faberge, Louis Comfort Tiffany and Rene Lalique February 7 – May 31, 2009.

 As I walked through the exhibit admiring the art objects and jewelry once displayed together in Paris I imagined what it would’ve been like to have been there seeing this work unveiled for the first time.
 It would have been thrilling and overwhelming—especially with the Parisian celebration.
 Each object is so beautiful, special and with its own story it is impossible to write about it all.
 I’ve chosen to review some of my favorites and some with special historical impact.

 Organized by the Cleveland Museum of Art, the pieces are on loan from Her Majesty Queen Elizabeth II, H.S.H.
 Prince Albert II of Monaco, Musee des Arts Decoratifs, Cleveland Museum of Natural History, The Forbes Collection, Tiffany & Co.
 Archives, The Fine Arts Museum of San Francisco and many more lenders which are listed in the Catalog “Artistic Luxury” published by the Cleveland Museum of Art 2008.

 The exhibit opened with the House of Faberge’s Imperial Blue Serpent Egg presented to Maria Feodorovna in 1887.
 Inspired from a French desk clock by Jean Andre Lepaute circa 1785, the hour time is read by the point of the serpent’s tongue.
 The House of Faberge made magnificent jewels for the royal family as well as the eggs, hard stone carvings and furniture.